 Like all cultural influences, the antihero was an old idea twisted into a new shape to support current notions.
 Forget about Don Quixote, Achilles, and Byron swimming the Hellespont.
 The twentieth century antihero was to be molded by the collapse of modernism and the dawn of postmodern thought.
 Born in the senseless slaughter by machine gun and mustard gas, the early antihero was colored by regret.
 Indeed, the movement termed literary modernism that dominated Western societies until World War II was most strongly characterized by this sense of loss.
 This is the matrix that produced the new notion of the antihero.
 He –antiheroes were typically male, at least until the 1980’s– suffered.
 Part of his confusion stemmed from this sense that the fundamental way of the world was tragic.
 Old forms had failed.
 While the scientific world was struggling with the unrelenting assault of contingent determinism, the new antihero was left to try to reconcile his antiquated sense of honor with the new realities of a world without nobility, of truths without moral direction (see “The Limits of Empirical Science“).
 What made Jake Barnes walk out into the rain in The Sun Also Rises drove George Wilson toward Gatsby’s pool and Prufrock to walk upon the beach.
 We see an answer in these works of the 1920’s to a question that had arisen before the war: Roskolnikov’s morbid curiosity, Ahab’s obsession with the white whale, Jude, Christopher Newman, Henry Fleming, Emma Bovary, Ethan Frome.
 The question was this: what gives meaning and purpose to individual experience?
 What ennobles and directs our existence?
 The answer, framed by the senseless savagery of World War I and the assault on sense that was the theory of general relativity in 1916, was unequivocal: nothing.
 The endless careening of wills and the contingent nature of circumstance produced only chaos, at least as far as human intentionality and purpose could determine (see “A Preface to the Determinism Problem“ and “The Determinism Problem“).
 The despair this answer produced dominated the intellectual life of the twentieth century.
 It has produced only two possible responses in literature.
 The first is an embrace of Victorianism: its conventionality, its tenacity and optimism, and its sentimentality.
 It attempts the same kind of impossible, formulaic synthesis of Romantic emotionalism and Enlightenment rationalism that failed so miserably at the turn of the twentieth century.
 The other, which developed over the entire course of the twentieth century, is the postmodern response with its elevation of individual experience and personal construction of truth and goodness.
 This is the soil in which the antihero grows.
 But it bears strange fruit.

 When Gertrude Stein characterized the Paris expatriates as “a lost generation,” she might have been speaking to all Western intellectuals over the whole of that painful century.
 Both postmodernism and the antihero developed in the subsequent confusion.
 It is an open question whether the epistemological system know as phenomenology shaped the antihero or the other way round.
-This interaction in any case produced the full flowering of postmodernism in the culture, and the formal articulation by French academicians of ideas that had been circulating for half a century shaped the issue in more confident and less desperate way.
+Originating in the Kantian dualism that saw reality as unknowable in itself, phenomenology advocated for a turning inward toward a study of experiential consciousness, the individual mind trapped within the perceptual wall of its own reflections.
+Though reading Schopenhauer and Nietzsche is hardly entertaining for most persons, once French academicians simplified the phenomenalist critique into popular novels, ideas that had been circulating for a century could now enter the societal mainstream .
 By the end of World War II, literary modernism with its dirges and black crepe had abandoned its funereal tone in favor of a kind of witty irony that now dominates popular culture.
 What Salinger, Vonnegut, Bellow, Ginsburg, and Nabokov introduced was a full acknowledgement of the meaninglessness of existence coupled with a sardonic embrace of existential freedom.
 Their argument is this: Sartre was right: we are condemned to be free alone among all the objects in the universe.
 We have no purpose, no final cause.
 Life is absurd.
 And that makes it funny.
 The drones who embrace the Victorian alternative are clueless inheritors of a ridiculous value system.
 With their materialism, religion, and adherence to grand narratives, they live lives of self-delusion.
 Those cops in the cubicle, those workers glimpsed in skyscraper windows, those women polishing the stovetop are all the same.
 It is better to be Jim Stark and face that truth even without knowing what to do about it or to be Ben Braddock and act, however irrationally, or Travis Bickle, and simply pick a quest to kneel before.
 But why pursue meaning when you can be Ferris Buehler or Jeff Lebowski and enjoy the carnival?

 The second interesting change is what might be called the stereotyping of the antihero.
 Yes, we all know he (and increasingly “she”) rejects cultural conventions, only dimly understands the intuitions that guide his actions, follows a code of honor that includes loyalty to friends and idiosyncratic attachments, displays courage, and combats hypocrisy, which by the way is the essential postmodern no-no because it violates its only truth test, the principle of non-contradiction.
 But what should set all postmodern ironists’ hearts athumping is that this exemplar of individualism has been so thoroughly appropriated and domesticated by the Hollywood establishment that he has been reduced to merely one more flat stereotype, one more stock character whose actions are every bit as predictable and culturally determinant as the worst of Kafka’s clueless bureaucrats.
 The unique circumstantial freedom that condemned the existential hero to be free is not an issue for today’s media antihero.
 Walter White is as much a puppet on a ratings string as the most laughtracked sitcom jokester.
 Today’s antihero is just one more example of the domestication and diffusion of postmodernism.
 And other than the theories of identity politics that dominates academia, it is probably the most wasteful.
 For the notion of the antihero is a legitimate attempt to answer one of the great questions of the last century: How can freedom exist in a contingently deterministic universe?